 Call 1-855-833-3707 to Talk to a Cerebral Palsy Lawyer About Your Potential Case!

 Brain injuries at birth can negatively impact a newborn’s life due to the various conditions associated with this kind of trauma.
 Cerebral palsy is a developmental condition which usually develops at or around the time of birth due to injury to certain parts of the brain, responsible for muscle coordination, movement and speech.

 Children who grow up with cerebral palsy face a life of developmental and social difficulties.
 Difficulties that may have been avoided had a medical professional done the right thing during a mother’s pregnancy and her subsequent delivery.

-If you have a child who developed cerebral palsy, and you believe medical malpractice played a role, please contact a qualified Alabama cerebral palsy lawyer today.
+If you have a child who developed cerebral palsy, and you believe medical malpractice played a role, please contact a qualified cerebral palsy lawyer today.